airenas/punctuation/README.md

 The trained model is saved as *keras* hd5 format in the working folder *model1*.

 ## Optimization
-There is the python script to optimize  hyperparameters of a model using sherpa.
+There is the python script to optimize hyperparameters of a model using *sherpa* tool.
 See  [optimize/optimize.py](optimize/optimize.py).
-The sample to start optimization:
+The sample to start an optimization:
 ```bash
 mkdir optim1 && cd optim1
 python ../optimize/optimize.py <dataDir>
 ```
-The all models are saved in in the working folder *optim1*.
+All models are saved in in the working folder *optim1*.

 ## Prediction, error calculation